ISRAEL—SPIRIT AND FLESH

-For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
+For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.
 (Romans 1:16)

 To hold that the Gospel of Christ is Gentile in character is to fall back on tradition rather than on the Scriptures.

 The Lord Jesus is the Vine.
 We are the branches by being born again.
 The true Jew is not one who has been born of Jewish parents.
 The true Jew is one who has been born again into the Vine that is Christ.

 For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh;

 but he is a Jew who is one inwardly; and circumcision is that of the heart, in the Spirit, not in the letter; whose praise is not from men but from God.
 (Romans 2:28,29)

 Jesus answered and said to him, “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
 (John 3:3)